MK316/S2024/Corpus/assignment/assign01.md

 9. **Submission:** Submit your completed MD file link as your assignment on our [Padlet](https://padlet.com/mirankim316/S24Corpus) page

-**Note:** Reference external sources and tools used in your assignment.
+**Note:** Provide references of external sources and tools used in your assignment at the end of the page.